My working papers

 with Cristina Herghelegiu

-Firms are exposed to important risks and costs when trading across borders.
-Based on a set of standardized rules known as Incoterms, firms decide ex ante how to delimit their responsibilities throughout the shipping process, so as to reduce the inherent contractual frictions.
-This paper investigates how sellers and buyers share risks and costs in international trade transactions depending on the characteristics of the exchanged product.
-We rely on a highly detailed dataset involving all Russian exporters and their foreign customers during 2012-2015.
-Our results suggest that buyers are more likely to bear responsibilities for goods that are (a) more distant from final use and (b) less tailored to their specific needs.
-These results are reinforced for products that constitute important inputs for buyers, but reversed when there is a positive difference between the buyer and the seller size.
+Firms face substantial risks and costs when trading across borders.
+Using a set of standardized rules known as Incoterms, firms decide in advance how to divide responsibilities throughout the shipping process and thereby reduce contractual frictions.
+This paper examines how sellers and buyers share risks and costs in international trade transactions according to the characteristics of the products being exchanged.
+We use a highly detailed dataset covering all Russian exporters and their foreign customers from 2012 to 2015.
+Our results suggest that buyers are more likely to assume responsibility for goods that are (a) further from final use and (b) less tailored to their specific needs.
+These effects are stronger for products that are important inputs for buyers but are reversed when the buyer is larger than the seller.

 DEM Discussion Paper Series 20-24, 2020